A Ride on Japan’s Bustling Bullet Trains

 Always on Time and So Clean!

 One thing you can be assured of in Japan, if a train is scheduled to arrive at the station, it WILL be there right on time.
 The average delay time for an entire year is one single minute!
 Imagine that, Amtrak.
 Every time the Shinkansen comes into a major terminus, an army of uniformed train cleaners sweeps in and literally, in minutes, cleans the train from front to back.
 To say the trains are spotless might be an understatement.

 Japan Railways’ JRPass

-The promised benefits of the first class pass aren’t worth it…a smoking area on the train, private restrooms, slightly bigger seats.
-The fact is that Japanese trains and especially the Shinkansen, are so sleek and comfortable you’ll be just fine with the regular pass.
+The promised benefits of the first-class pass aren’t worth it…a smoking area on the train, private restrooms, and slightly bigger seats.
+The fact is that Japanese trains and especially the Shinkansen, are so sleek and comfortable that you’ll be just fine with the regular pass.